olemis/repo-info/README.md

 ### Script feedback

-If your images are big and your bandwidth is slow the local part will take a while, it will download the image locally if not already dowloaded.
+If your images are big and your bandwidth is slow the local part will take a while, it will download the image locally if not already dowloaded, keep an eye on console.

 If this is your case: take a trip to the nearest window to check if the outer world is there. ;-)